pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 ###  Format dates with `pandas.datetime`

+Let's work on formatting dates so there is a consistent format in our dataframe.
+Python has a [string formatting language](https://docs.python.org/3/library/string.html#formatspec) that defines useful characters for formatting.

 What Does `02d` Mean?

-* d: This part of the format code means you’re expecting an integer.
+* `d`: This part of the format code means you’re expecting an integer.
 It tells Python to format the value as a decimal (whole number).
-* 02: The 02 means the number should be padded with leading zeros if necessary, so the total width is 2 digits.
+* `02`: The `02` means the number should be padded with leading zeros if necessary, so the total width is 2 digits.
 For example:

-* 1 becomes 01
+* `1` becomes `01`
-* 5 becomes 05
+* `5` becomes `05`
-* 12 stays as 12 (no padding needed)
+* `12` stays as `12` (no padding needed)

 This is especially useful for formatting months or days, which often require a `MM-DD` format (e.g., 01-05 for January 5th).